Fragtality/Fenix2GSX/README.md

 - The Stairs will be removed **as soon as the Boarding** GSX Service is reported as **finished** (if configured).
 -  The **Final Loadsheet** will be transmitted 90 - 150 Seconds **after Boarding and Refueling** GSX Service is reported as **finished**.
 On **Reception** the **Doors are closed** (if still open), you will hear the Cabin **"Ding" Sound** again.
 When the Soundpack has Boarding-Music - it will be played until the Final LS is received (technical Limitations)
 - It is recommended to **wait with Pushback** until you received the **Final LS**.
 (Fenix2GSX needs to trigger an "Instant Load" and I don't know if that is a good Idea when the Airplane already started moving)
+- It is normal that you sometimes receive a second Prelim LS when the Final is transmitted - technical Limitations of my Approach and not solvable without Fenix' Help.
 - The **Removal** of **Ground-Equipment** is triggered by **two Situations** after Boarding & Refuel are completed:
   - Parking **Brake Set** AND External **Power Off** AND **Beacon On**.
   - GSX **Pushback is called** (regardless if through GSX Menu or by INT/RAD Switch).
 Please **note** that this Trigger does **not make any Checks** and relies on your good Airmanship to not end up with an unpowered and free rolling Plane :wink: